-In 2005, the United States imported more than 3 billion barrels of oil from countries outside of North America at a total cost of about $300 billion.
-If the country were energy independent, that money could have been spent within the United States.
+At the peak in 2005, the U.S. imported more than 3 billion barrels of oil from countries outside of North America at a total cost of more than $300 billion a year, or almost $1,000 for each American.

 French oil giant Total SA in January agreed to pay Chesapeake $2.32 billion for a minority stake in the Oklahoma City company's operations in Ohio's Utica shale.
 China's CNOOC Ltd. last year announced a $1.3 billion deal to help Chesapeake Energy Corp. develop parts of northeast Colorado and southeast Wyoming, just three months after the two companies announced a $1.1 billion deal in south Texas.

 Such investments allowed companies to continue drilling, creating a glut of natural gas and lower prices for consumers.
 Oklahoma utility customers have seen the benefits from lower natural gas prices, said Matt Skinner, spokesman for the Oklahoma Corporation Commission, the state's utility regulator.
 Customer bills are separated into a fuel cost and the utility's rates for delivering electricity or natural gas.
 By law, Oklahoma utilities aren't allowed to make a profit on the fuel portion of customer bills, so lower natural gas prices are passed on more quickly to consumers.

 Despite the financial and economic potential of increasing domestic production, Hamm said the greatest benefit might be harder to calculate.